What is rabies? How did it originate?

 How long before a trip do you have to get rabies vaccine?

 Vaccination against rabies requires a course of treatment which takes up to four weeks to complete.
 You should therefore start the course at least one month before you leave on your trip.

 If you are planning to visit a place where rabies is common, you are advised to get vaccinated.

-This is especially important if you plan to stay for more than a month, or if access to medical treatment is limited, or you plan to do any high risk activities, for example cycling, running or exploring the wilderness.
+This is especially important if you plan to stay for more than a month, if access to medical treatment is limited or if you plan to do any high risk activities, for example cycling, running or exploring the wilderness.

 If you are pregnant you are advised to get vaccinated if there is a high risk you could be exposed to rabies and there is a lack of access to medical care.

 Some people are advised to get vaccinated due to exposure to the virus through their work.
 This includes people handling bats or imported animals in quarantine centers, and laboratory workers who handle samples of the rabies virus.

 The CDC does not recommend the rabies vaccine for people who have previously experienced an allergic reaction to the rabies vaccine or any component of the vaccine.